rizalpurnawan23/My-Data-Science-Projects/Geotechnical-Research/README.md

-# **About Getechnical Engineering Research Projects**
+# **About Geotechnical Engineering Research Projects**

-Welcome to the directory of `Getechnical-Reseearch`.
+Welcome to the directory of `Geotechnical-Research`.
 This directory, which is part of `My-Data-Science-Projects`, contains my research projects in Geotechnical Engineering which incorporate machine learning algorithms.
 I will usually build the underlying mathematical frameworks of the computations or the frameworks describing the directions of the research.